GISRSStudy » GIS » Create Shapefile

 2. In the Create New Shapefile dialog box, write down the name of the shapefile and choose Feature Type.

-On the Spatial Reference Section, click the Edit button and select Geographic Coordinate Systems-WGS 1984.
+On the Spatial Reference Section, click the Edit button and select Geographic Coordinate System-WGS 1984.
 Finally, click the OK button to close the Create New Shapefiles dialog box.

 New shapefiles is automatically added in contents (TOC) pane.